Flash-X/Milhoja/README.md

 * C++ compiler that supports C++11 and pthreads
 * Fortran compiler that supports F2003
 * googletest built with same compilers that will be used to build tests
-* AMReX 2D library including Fortran interfaces built with same compilers that will be used to build tests
+* AMReX [123]D libraries including Fortran interfaces built with same compilers that will be used to build tests

 Building Tests
 ==============